7 Weird Myths About Using Cartoons in Presentations

 Here are the options standing before you:

-Buying stock cartoon resources gives you a lot more diversity and the opportunity to make your presentation design consistent and professional.
+Buying stock graphic resources gives you a lot more diversity and the opportunity to make your presentation design consistent and professional.
 For example, you can purchase a big bundle of cartoon elements designed in the same style: vector characters, conceptual scenes, icons, items, silhouettes, backgrounds, etc.

 Stock cartoons are usually available with different licenses and their pricing varies according to the license you are purchasing.
 Make sure to get familiar with the different licenses before you buy.
 Usually, and unless you aren’t planning to mass sell the presentation design as a template, a non-commercial license should be suitable for you.